 If you think that you may be suffering from anxiety or depression take the NHS test here.

-I have linked this post to the Sex Bloggers For Mental Health week 43 as it is as relevant today as it was when I wrote it, and for more posts about depression click the image above.
+I have linked this post to the Sex Bloggers For Mental Health week 43 as it is as relevant today as it was when I wrote it.

 To see the posts that have been shared this week for of Sex Bloggers for Mental Health click the badge above.